What Causes Pipes To Burst?

 Even in warm temperatures, high water pressure in the pipes can cause them to burst.
 High water pressure from the maintenance company, issues with the pressure valves, and improper installation of water pipes — are a few reasons that lead to burst water pipes.

-And while your best bet is to hire a plumber to assess the situation, there are a few preventative measures you can take.
+While your best bet is to hire a plumber to assess the situation, you can take a few preventative measures.

-First, check the water’s pressure level in your home by attaching a pressure gauge to a faucet; ideally, it should be between 45 and 60 psi.
-You should consider investing in a water pressure regulator to maintain optimal levels if you don’t already have one.
-Also, adjust pressure valves to ensure regular water pressure throughout the system.
+First, check the water pressure level in your home by attaching a pressure gauge to a faucet; ideally, it should be between 45 and 60 psi.
+If you don’t already have one, consider investing in a water pressure regulator to maintain optimal levels.
+Also, pressure valves should be adjusted to ensure regular water pressure throughout the system.

 How To Prevent Clogging